Netblender

 Netblender US-based company that produces and develops software for creators of Blu-ray high definition media.
-Based in Alexandria, Virginia and founded in 2005 Netblender's primary product is the DoStudio line of Blu-ray authoring software.
+Based in Alexandria, Virginia, and founded in 2005 Netblender's primary product is the DoStudio line of Blu-ray authoring software.
 It is one of only three producers of professional Blu-ray authoring tools.
 Its software is aimed at both large budget studio productions and independent film makers.

-Sony Creative Software purchased Netblender in October, 2011.
+Sony Creative Software purchased Netblender in October 2011.

 Products

 Do Studio

 Is one of only three professional Blu-ray encoding software products on the market today.
-Originally developed as a HD DVD only tool it was re released in 2008 for Blu-ray.
+Originally developed as an HD DVD-only tool, it was re-released in 2008 for Blu-ray.
 It is a complete BD-ROM spec compliant tool with AACS support, BDCMF formatting, BD-J support.
 The tool includes a point and click graphical user interface.

 BD Touch

-BD Touch is software that allows iPhones and other wifi enabled hand held devices to connect to a Blu-ray player.
+BD Touch is software that allows iPhones and other Wi-Fi enabled handheld devices to connect to a Blu-ray player.
 This connectivity has several uses.
 It allows to device to act as a remote control or keyboard interface to enter data into the player.
 It also allows media transfer between the Blu-ray player and the device, so that video can be downloaded to an iPhone.
 There is also a possibility of leveraging the interactive features of the Blu-ray disc and interface of an iPhone to create games where the hand held device interacts with the Blu-ray disc.
 The first title to be released using BD Touch was the French version of Iron Man.